History of Ubisoft in Timeline

 In January 2013, Ubisoft acquired South Park: The Stick of Truth from THQ for $3.265 million.

-February 2013: Offering Games from Third-Party Publishers
+February 2013: Offering Third-Party Games on Uplay Shop

-In February 2013, Ubisoft began offering games from third-party publishers, including Electronic Arts and Warner Bros Interactive Entertainment, on its Uplay Shop and its own games to EA's Origin.
+In February 2013, Ubisoft began offering games from third-party publishers, including Electronic Arts and Warner Bros Interactive Entertainment, on its Uplay Shop, and its own games to EA's Origin.

-July 2013: Network Breach
+July 2013: Network Breach Exposes Accounts

-2013: Rabbids Invasion Series Release
+2013: Rabbids Invasion Series Premiere

-In 2013, the series Rabbids Invasion was released.
+In 2013, the Rabbids Invasion series premiered.

 Loading Video...